mailpile/Mailpile/README.md

     ...

-If you do not have a local working mail server in `/usr/sbin/sendmail`, you will also want to configure a default outgoing SMTP server:
+If you do not have a local working mail server in `/usr/sbin/sendmail`, you may also want to configure a default outgoing SMTP server:

     $ ./mp --set "sendmail: default = smtp:yourmailserver:25"
     ...

+Mailpile does not currently access IMAP or POP3 servers directly, it relies on other tools (such as `fetchmail`) to take care of downloading new mail.

 ## Indexing your mail ##